Tupelo Community Theatre

 1 person favorited this theater

-The former Lyric Theatre was built in 1912 as the Comus Theatre and was exclusively the home of vaudeville.
+Built in 1912 as the Comus Theatre, it was exclusively the home of vaudeville.
+By 1914 it was screening movies.
 Later, as part of the Saenger circuit, it was a movie and vaudeville house as the Strand Theatre.
 It was renamed the Lyric Theatre when it became part of the Malco chain of movie houses in the 1930’s.

 Renovations to the theatre at that time included a new marquee and an Art Deco style redesign for the interior.
 The Lyric Theatre continued on with stage shows in addition to its film screenings.